Track the Occurrence of Glossary Term in Project

 Glossary grid opened

-10. Assume you want to modify the meaning of the term, you may wonder how can you know which models will be affected.
-In Visual Paradigm, you can find out this by creating analysis diagram on the glossary term.
+10. Assume you want to modify the meaning of the term.
+You may wonder how you can know which models will be affected.
+In Visual Paradigm, you can find this out by creating an analysis diagram on the glossary term.
 Right-click on tuition fee and select Analysis... from the pop-up menu.

 Analyze term